 When your fridge goes on the fritz, you call a fridge geek.
 When the computer is failing, you need a computer geek.
 And when you have absolutely no idea whether voting YES on Proposition 666 will make the state your child grows up in a better place, it’s time to turn to a politics geek.
 It’s time to hit up Mad Props, your 100 percent independent guide to California’s ballot initiatives.

-Early editions of Mad Props were published on my own personal blog (currently defunct, though the indieweb movement may get me to change that) and migrated over to this site more or less as-is.
+Early editions of Mad Props were published on my own personal blog and migrated over to this site more or less as-is.
 And this page you’re reading is in turn adapted largely from my first Mad Props post, from 2008.

 New editions post here roughly three or four weeks ahead of a given election.
 Check back with Mad Props each election cycle, and remember what we always say: Vote with us, or you’re part of the problem!